 - Document in the medication log

 - Complete a medication advice form and forward to parent or legal guardian

 - Report on Incident and Response Management System (IRMS) (staff login required)

 - Review medication management and administration procedures at the education or care service to identify areas for improvement

 Your local pharmacy or the Women’s and Children’s Hospital Pharmacy may be able to assist with non-urgent medication information and advice:

 Education and care services must have at least one designated first aider trained in HLTAID004 Emergency First Aid Response in an Education and Care Setting in attendance at all times who is immediately available to administer first aid and emergency response medication.

-Women’s and Children’s Hospital Disability Services are developing an online Paediatric eLearning Medication Tool to support staff in the safe management and administration of medicines in an education or care service.
+Women’s and Children’s Hospital Disability Services are developing an online learning paediatric medication tool to support staff in the safe management and administration of medicines in a community setting (including in education and care services).
 When available, the Department for Education recommends all staff undertake this online training.

 Specialised training is required for administration of some medications including:

 |Adrenaline autoinjectors||Adrenaline is emergency medication required for the treatment of anaphylaxis